Heat vs. Knicks Predictions & Picks - Eastern Conference Semifinals Game 6

 Over (207)

+- New York and its opponents have eclipsed the total 53.7% of the time this season (44 out of 82).
+That's more often than Miami and its opponents have (40 out of 82).

-- As a moneyline favorite this season, the Heat are 36-22, while the Knicks are 20-21 as moneyline underdogs.
+- The Heat have a .621 winning percentage as a moneyline favorite (36-22) this season while the Knicks have a .488 winning percentage as a moneyline underdog (20-21).

 Watch live NBA games without cable on all your devices with a seven-day free trial to Fubo!